 Speech and language therapy is an exciting, flexible profession with many career paths and clinical areas.
 Find out whether it could be the right career for you.

 You’ll have the opportunity to work with people of all ages who have communication and swallowing difficulties.
 Whether it’s helping an adult who has had a stroke learn to talk again, or helping premature babies with feeding and swallowing problems, speech and language therapists (SLTs) make a huge difference to the people they work with.
-During the COVID-19 pandemic, SLTs have played a vital role in rehabilitation and supporting patients who have had COVID-19.
-Learn more about the role of SLTs during the pandemic.
+SLTs also have a vital role in rehabilitation and supporting patients with COVID-19.
+Learn more about the COVID-19 and speech and language therapy.

 Working with children and young people